Brothers in Arms 2: Global Front: Reception

 Global Front was released to mainly positive reviews.
 The original iOS version holds aggregates scores of 81.40% on GameRankings, based on five reviews, and 83 out of 100 on Metacritic, also based on five reviews.

-Pocket Gamer's Tracy Erickson scored the game 7 out of 10, giving it a "Bronze Award".
+Pocket Gamers Tracy Erickson scored the game 7 out of 10, giving it a "Bronze Award".
 He was critical of the controls, arguing that there are far too many onscreen buttons, and also felt that some of the levels were poorly designed.
 Ultimately, he felt that "Brothers in Arms 2 opts for variety over freshness and largely succeeds in spite of its many minor shortcomings".

-IGN's Levi Buchanan scored it 7.7 out of 10.
+IGNs Levi Buchanan scored it 7.7 out of 10.
 He was critical of the rigid linearity of the gameplay, the control scheme and the "completely impractical" storyline, but he praised the graphics and concluded that "Brothers in Arms 2: Global Front is a big improvement over the original Brothers for iPhone, but if you want a shooter for your iPhone, I have to push N.O.V.A. to the top of the pack.
 It's just a better game.
 If Global Front wasn't such a hand-holder and let you actually strike out on your own a little (and if Gameloft throttled back on all of the on-screen buttons), it would be a much better play.
 Still, with its great set pieces, Global Front remains better than most shooters on the App Store".

-TouchArcade's Blake Patterson scored the game 4 out of 5, saying it improved on its predecessor in every way, and calling it "a highly enjoyable, action-packed shooter that offers some of the most intense battle sequences you'll find on the iPhone, making this latest from Gameloft a gaming experience that's rather hard to pass up".
+TouchArcades Blake Patterson scored the game 4 out of 5, saying it improved on its predecessor in every way, and calling it "a highly enjoyable, action-packed shooter that offers some of the most intense battle sequences you'll find on the iPhone, making this latest from Gameloft a gaming experience that's rather hard to pass up".

 TouchGen's Nigel Wood also scored it 4 out of 5, praising the graphics and customisable controls, but criticizing the linearity of the game, the "non-existent" AI, the storyline and the voice acting.
 Ultimately, he felt that multiplayer mode saved the game: "What saves this game from becoming a bust though is the great addition of multiplayer.
 It's one of the most fully featured yet, with up to eight players, varied and detailed arenas, a great array of weapons and more importantly, the addition of domination/capture the flag over the usual deathmatch and team deathmatch".

 Slide to Play's Chris Reed scored it 4 out of 4.
 He too was critical of the AI and voice acting, but praised the controls and graphics, saying that "we can still unequivocally recommend this game to anyone looking for a full handheld gaming experience.
 Brothers in Arms 2 is right up there with top-tier DS and PSP games, and should not be missed".